-For yourself, but also for your environment, the following applies: ensure good hygiene!
+For yourself, but also for your environment: ensure good hygiene!

+Below again the most important hygiene measures.
 We advise everyone to always take the most important measures to prevent the spread of the corona virus.
-These measures apply to everyone.
-These have also been prepared by the RIVM and apply to all viruses that can cause flu and a cold.
+These measures apply to everyone and have been drawn up by RIVM.
+They apply to all viruses that can cause flu and cold.
 It is therefore always important to follow this up.
-This concerns the following:
+It concerns the following:

-- Wash your hands regularly and dry them with paper towels (see also the CSU hygiene procedure).
+- Wash your hands often (see also the (Dutch) CSU hygiene procedure)

-- Cough and sneeze in the inside of the elbow.
+- Cough and sneeze into the inside of your elbow.